 A. Sindhu Bhavan Road (SBR) - Residential

-SBR is great for Instagram reels and cafes, but terrible for residential ROI.
+SBR is attractive for cafes and lifestyle, but weak for residential ROI.
 The property prices are inflated (₹10,000+ per sq. ft.), but the rentals haven't kept pace.
-You will buy a ₹3 Crore flat and get ₹50,000 rent.
-That's a 2% yield—lower than a savings account.
-Buy here for ego, not for profit.
+You may buy a ₹3 Crore flat and get about ₹50,000 rent.
+That's roughly a 2% yield—lower than a basic savings product.
+Most buyers here focus on lifestyle and status, not returns.

 B. Naroda / Nikol (Deep East)